dimagi/commcare-cloud/docs/commcare-cloud/commands/index.md

                         prepend colon-separated path(s) to module library
                         (default=[u'./src/commcare_cloud/ansible/library'])
-  -o, --one-line        condense output
+  -o, --one-line        condense output --playbook-dir=BASEDIR
+                        Since this tool does not use playbooks, use this as a subsitute playbook directory.This sets the relative
+                        path for many features including roles/ group_vars/ etc.
   -P POLL_INTERVAL, --poll=POLL_INTERVAL
                         set the poll interval if using -B (default=15) --syntax-check        perform a syntax check on the playbook, but do not